What is the first session like?

 What are your fees?

-I charge $125 for a one-hour session.
+I charge $125 for a full one-hour session.
+(Please note that a small percentage of my clients are paying less than $125/session based on their personal circumstances.).
 I accept digital mobile (cash) payment through Venmo, Paypal or Zelle, and can also process credit card payments.

 Do you take insurance?